 Bold and Bright Colours

 Summer reminds us all of the sunny days at the beach, holiday trips to the tropics, and cool drinks by the pool.
 Bringing the summer vibe into your wedding can be as easy as choosing bright and bold colours to reflect the season’s vibe.
 This luxury 5-tier wedding cake exudes so much energy and sunshine simply by using the 2019 Pantone Colour of the Year Living Coral as the main colour.Cake by MonAnnie Cakes (website links at the end of the post)

-If fresh flowers or sugar flowers don’t interest you, maybe dried flowers will?
+If fresh flowers or sugar flowers don’t interest you, maybe dried flowers will.
 Dried flowers are not only good for decorating your home, they can also be used as elements of your autumn wedding – from the decors to the bouquet, to your wedding cake topper.
-They’re a good alternative especially if your wedding style is leaning towards something organic.
+They’re a good alternative especially if your wedding style is leaning towards earthy or organic.
 Some brides even choose to have dried flowers so they can easily preserve their bouquet long after the wedding is finished.Cake by Poppy Pickering Cakes (website links at the end of the post)

 Seasonal Autumn Colours

 While modern weddings tend to be colourful and daring, traditional weddings use neutral colours to achieve a classy and timeless look.
 White is the most obvious choice if you want to go for a timeless look, but it doesn’t hurt to add a hint of colour to brighten the mood and bring in the season.
 The muted and neutral colours of autumn won’t ever go out of style.
-Go for shades of peach and pale yellows of if you want to go strictly traditional, ivory and cream will also do.Cake by Poppy Pickering Cakes (website links at the end of the post)
+Go for shades of greens and pale yellows of if you want to go strictly traditional, ivory and cream will also do.Cake by Poppy Pickering Cakes (website links at the end of the post)

-11. Embrace The Winter Season
+Embrace the Winter Season

-If Elsa of Arendelle from Frozen ever gets married, I can imagine her wedding cake looking just like this.
-The pale blue and frosty white combination of this stunning wedding cake reminds me of cold winter nights and the bluish winter skies.
-This wedding cake is perfect for couples who are getting married during winter and wanting to embrace the season.Cake by Touvaille Bakery (website links at the end of the post)
+If Elsa from Frozen ever gets married, I can imagine her wedding cake looking just like this.
+The pale blue and frosty off-white combination of this stunning wedding cake reminds me of cold winter nights and the bluish winter skies.
+This wedding cake is perfect for couples who are getting married during winter and want to embrace the season.Cake by Touvaille Bakery (website links at the end of the post)